 This is as cut and dry as you’ll get it.
 These are the 7 things you need to know about lawsuit funding.

-1. Lawsuit funding very expensive
+1. Lawsuit funding can be very expensive

 While the other guys skirt around this, we tell our clients that lawsuit funding isn’t always the best option.
 Lawsuit loans aren’t loans at all.
 If you don’t win you don’t pay.
 Funding companies determine your interest rate based on the perceived risk of your case.
 This is because they want to be paid for taking on the risk of possibly not being paid back.